44mira/mirac.el-work/READABILITY/README.md

 ![readabilityTITLE](https://user-images.githubusercontent.com/116419708/226084439-16528db0-46bd-4672-8857-efce7485d190.gif)

   Code readability is something that I find gets often overlooked when it comes to programming.
-This is a problem as readability is analogous to hand-writing, and if everyone's writing is unintelligble, then discourse, and even corrections, would be difficult to achieve.
+This is a problem as readability is analogous to hand-writing, and if everyone's writing is unintelligible, then discourse, and even corrections, would be difficult to achieve.

 > In order to code good, you have to *code* good.